hewner/compsci390-plp/docs/course_policies.md

 where the cheating seems intentional, the penalty is an automatic F in the course.
 TO BE CLEAR: you can get an automatic F in this course if you are caught cheating on one small assignment, even one time.
+Further penalties may be leveled by the university.